310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Midori serious %}
 Yeah, but I bet they just wanted to jump right into enjoying good street food and having fun together…

-After all, it’s not like *they* got to see what went on backstage— and all the blood, sweat, and tears we poured into setting up everything for the festival…
+After all, it’s not like *they* got to see what went on backstage — and all the blood, sweat, and tears we poured into setting up everything for the festival…

 Or how much Morisawa-senpai ran himself ragged with preparations and begging the higher-ups for permission, all for the sake of a festival that spanned only a moment in our lives — they don’t know a lick of it.
 {% endbubble %}